ibm-cloud-docs/cloud-object-storage/basics/developers.md

 The powerful tools of {{site.data.keyword.cos_full}} are available to a developer directly from the command line.
 {:shortdesc: .shortdesc}

-First, ensure you have the [{{site.data.keyword.cloud}} Platform CLI](https://cloud.ibm.com/docs/cli/index.html) and [IBM Developer Tools](https://cloud.ibm.com/docs/cloudnative/idt/index.html) installed.
+First, ensure that you have the [{{site.data.keyword.cloud}} Platform CLI](https://cloud.ibm.com/docs/cli/index.html) and [IBM Developer Tools](https://cloud.ibm.com/docs/cloudnative/idt/index.html) installed.

 ## Create an instance of {{site.data.keyword.cos_full_notm}}
 {: #gs-dev-provision}